Contains the active ingredient gabapentin

 This may increase the chance of you experiencing side effects.

 If you are not sure what to do, ask your doctor or pharmacist.

 If you have trouble remembering to take your medicine, ask your pharmacist for some hints to help you remember.

 If you think that you or anyone else may have taken too much of this medicine, immediately telephone your doctor or the Poisons

-Information Centre (Tel: 13 11 26 for Australia) for advice, or go to the Accident and Emergency Department at the nearest
+Information Centre (Tel: 13 11 26 in Australia) for advice.
+Alternatively go to the Accident and Emergency department at your

 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.